scala/docs.scala-lang/_overviews/scala3-book/taste-collections.md

-Scala has a rich set of collections classes, and those classes have a rich set of methods.
+The Scala library has a rich set of collection classes, and those classes have a rich set of methods.
 Collections classes are available in both immutable and mutable forms.